-- Minimizes additional runtime overhead for pre-existing code - Does not leave whether code compiles to QoI - Does not preclude the possibility of better solutions - Makes C++ harder to use incorrectly - Reasonably defines gratuitous undefined behavior - Makes C++ harder to use incorrectly - Makes C++ easier to use correctly - Concerns - All diagnostics are at runtime rather than compile time. - There is no way for the compiler to know when a call to delete is erroneous. - Does not address UB with operator delete. - It is sill UB to call delete on an incomplete type that overloads operator delete.
+- Motivating Principles - Minimize requiring implementations to break ABI compatibility. - Minimize breaking existing code at compile time across one release. - Avoid making well-formed code into ill-formed code. - Avoid making undefined behavior ill-formed across one release. - Minimize silent changes to essential runtime behavior. - Minimize silent changes to nonessential runtime behavior. - Minimize additional runtime overhead for pre-existing code. - Do not leave whether code compiles to QoI. - Do not preclude the possibility of better solutions. - Make C++ harder to use incorrectly. - Reasonably define gratuitous undefined behavior. - Make C++ harder to use incorrectly. - Make C++ easier to use correctly. - Concerns - All diagnostics are at run time rather than compile time. - The compiler has no way to know when a call to delete is erroneous. - This solution does not address UB with operator delete. - Calling delete on an incomplete type that overloads operator delete is still UB.

-7.8 Refined Solution: Deprecate, Erroneous Behavior Does Not Call Destructor
+7.8 New Alternative Solution: Deprecate, Erroneous Behavior Does Not Call Destructor